CaduDev/nextjs-design-system/README.md

 # Nextjs-design-system
 ### Frontend in React.js and Next.js.
-Application developed for the study of next.js and serverless
+Application developed for the study of next.js and serverless with the guidance of instructor Diego Fernandes of the teaching platform `Rocketseat`
 ##
 ### Steps to run the applications